0SINTr/DHushCP/README.md

 #### **Solution: Using DHushCP for Covert Communication**

 1. **Step 1: Bob Starts the DHushCP Server**
-   - Bob runs the DHushCP server on his laptop.
+   - Bob runs the **DHushCP** server on his laptop.
-   - His server listens for DHCP Discover packets that contain a special identifier (custom DHCP option 224) set by DHushCP.
+   - His server listens for DHCP Discover packets that contain a special identifier (custom DHCP option 224) set by **DHushCP**.
-   - This ensures that his server only responds to legitimate DHushCP client packets and ignores other DHCP traffic.
+   - This ensures that his server only responds to legitimate **DHushCP** client packets and ignores other DHCP traffic.

 2. **Step 2: Alice Starts the DHushCP Client**
-   - Alice runs the DHushCP client on her laptop.
+   - Alice runs the **DHushCP** client on her laptop.
    - Her client sends a DHCP Discover packet that contains her public RSA key, embedded and fragmented into multiple DHCP options, along with the DHushCP-ID (option 224) and a unique session ID (option 225).
    - This packet is **broadcast** in the local wireless network range.